 Let us go through some of the most popular and the best tools used for game development.

 Unlike other tools used in game development, Game Engines are specific to this industry and helps the developer reduce time and effort in performing repetitive tasks.
 Some of the best game engines are:

-- HTML5: A stack of software solution that defines the behavior of web page content by carrying out a markup-based pattern to it including a detailed processing model that encourages better interoperable implementations.
-It rationalizes, improves and then modifies the content available for documents, and structures elements and APIs for performing diverse Attributes of form, Graphics and Multimedia.
+- HTML5: A stack of software solutions that define the behavior of web page content by carrying out a markup-based pattern to it including a detailed processing model that encourages better interoperable implementations.
+It rationalizes, improves, and then modifies the content available for documents, and structures elements and APIs for performing diverse Attributes of form, Graphics, and Multimedia.
 HTML5 can handle content and formats better than its predecessors.

-For the game developers to develop the game, there will be an experienced team of game designers who would be proficient in the software below.
+Along with the game engine, game developers need to have some design tools.
+To develop the game, there will be an experienced team of game designers who would be proficient in the software below.

 - Adobe Photoshop: An industry standard in raster graphics editing and digital art, Adobe Photoshop can edit and compose raster images in multiple layers.
 Supporting masks along with several color models and alpha compositing is one of the special features of this design tool.

 - Adobe Illustrator: Contrary to Adobe Photoshop, Adobe Illustrator is a vector graphics editor.
 This software provides results in the logo graphic areas of design and typesetting.
 The basic tools in Illustrator are tools such as selection, pen, paintbrush, and pencil for editing/creating images.